segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/unlocking-attribution/index.md

 ### media_spend_items
 All cost data from the various media platforms is downloaded and stored in the the Media Spend Items and Media Spend Daily Spend collections.
-Regardless of the media platform, the data is formatted to have the following key unique identifiers/attributes:
+Regardless of the media platform, the data is formatted to have a consistent set of key identifiers and attributes as shown in the table below.

-* **Campaign Name** - The name of the campaign as defined the media platform.
-In some platforms, this could be derived from the “Category” field or “Campaign Group” field
-* **Ad Collective Name** - The name of the Ad Collective (also known as Ad Set, or Ad Group across various platforms)
-* **Campaign Id** - The unique ID of the campaign, as determined by the media platform
-* **Ad Collective Id** - The unique ID of the Ad Collective, as determined by the media platform Each row in the Media Spend Items collection represent a unique combination of the above 4 attributes.
+Each row in the Media Spend Items collection represent a unique combination of the 4 key attributes(`campaign_name`,`ad_collective_name`, `campaign_id`, `ad_collective_id`).
 After matching a touch against a campaign, the `campaign` identifier in the `touches` collection points to a row from this collection.

 Property Name | Description
 --------------- | --------------
-`campaign_name` | The name of the campaign.
+`campaign_name` | The name of the campaign as defined the media platform.
+In some platforms, this could be derived from the “Category” field or “Campaign Group” field
-`campaign_id` | The unique ID of the campaign.
-This is set by the paid media platform.
+`campaign_id` | The unique ID of the campaign, as determined by the media platform
 `id` | The unique ID of the item.
-`ad_collective_name` | The name of the Ad Collective.
-`ad_collective_id` | The unique ID of the Ad Collective.
+`ad_collective_name` | The name of the Ad Collective (also known as Ad Set, or Ad Group across various platforms) `ad_collective_id` | The unique ID of the Ad Collective.
 This is set by the paid media platform.
 `media_source` | The platform of the media item.
 `type` | The type of the media item (Paid, Organic).